 Neural and cognitive development of executive functions across the first four years of life

-I am a DPhil student working under the supervision of Dr Karla Holmboe (now at the University of Bristol) and Professor Gaia Scerif on the 'Oxford Early Executive Function' (OEEF) longitudinal project.
-The OEEF project aims to understand the development of executive functions across the first three years of life.
+I have just finished my PhD, working under the supervision of Dr Karla Holmboe (now at the University of Bristol) and Professor Gaia Scerif on the 'Oxford Early Executive Function' (OEEF) longitudinal project.
+My thesis is titled: "Inhibitory control development from infancy: Identifying neural correlates and mapping behavioural trajectories into early childhood".

 Neural substrates of early executive function development.